szymonos/vagrant-scripts/README.md

 - RSA private/public ssh key generated on your host running vagrant commands.
 Can be generated using command:\
   `ssh-keygen`\
   with all the defaults by simply confirming any prompt with Enter,
-- Reload vagrant plugin, can be installed using command:\
+- Reload vagrant plugin.
+Can be installed using command:\
   `vagrant plugin install vagrant-reload`

-[^1]: as of now, ssh config entries are added only on Hyper-V and Virtualbox machines
+[^1]: As of now, adding ssh config entries to `.ssh/config` is not supported for libvirt provider.